 The editor and author of this blog is a Pakistani national living in London.
 The views contained in his writing are his and his alone.
-Moreover, his writing is his and his alone and is strictly his intellectual property in which no other person or party has any rights of any kind whatsoever.

 The editor holds the following degrees and qualifications: (i) BA (Webster University, USA); (ii) MSc (London School of Economics, UK); (iii) MA (School of Oriental and African Studies, UK); (iv) GDL (College of Law, UK); (v) BVC (College of Law, UK); (vi) LLB (Hons) (College of Law, UK); (vii) Called to the Bar of England and Wales (Middle Temple); (viii) LLM (College of Law, UK).